apereo/cas/docs/cas-server-documentation/release_notes/RC6.md

 requested SAML2 authentication context class can now be passed to an external SAML2 identity provider using [delegated authentication](../integration/Delegate-Authentication-SAML.html).

+### OpenID Connect Dynamic Issuers

+Modifying the [OpenID Connect](../protocol/OIDC-Protocol.html) issuer setting to include dynamic path segments is now possible, where CAS can now allow specification of issuer values that would match `https://sso.example.org/cas/custom/oidc/issuer/value-here`.
+All applications can now be given a custom issuer to locate the OpenID Connect discovery document and looks for appropriate URLs.
+Applications that have hardcoded the OpenID Connect URL endpoints such as `authorization_endpoint` or `token_endpoint`, etc need to revisit and update those values.

 ## Other Stuff

 - Service registry lookup enforcements to ensure located service definition types can be supported by the enabled protocols.